 Classrooms - No students may take any item from a teacher's desk without permission.
-Students are to avoid being near or sitting at Teacher desks at any time without the teacher's direct consent and presence.
+Students are to avoid being near or sitting at teacher desks at any time without the teacher's direct consent and presence.
 No eating or drinking (other than water) in classrooms is permitted.

-Library - The Library is a teaching and resource centre.
-Students are expected to work quietly and independently in all areas of the Library.
-The Library staff is available to assist students with their class work and assignments.
+Library - The library is a teaching and resource centre.
+Students are expected to work quietly and independently in all areas of the library.
+The library staff is available to assist students with research for their classes.

-Staff Room - The Staff Room is an area for teachers and is off limits to any student at any time.
+Staff Room - The staff room is an area for teachers and is off limits to all students at all times.
 Students are asked to please respect teacher's privacy, especially during lunch when teachers are eating.

 School Office - Students are not allowed in the office areas at any time.
 The school office and office staff will not accept forgotten lunches or students' personal items of clothing, or gifts and cards for students.
 Students may not drop off books, projects or assignments for teachers at the office.
 The office will contact a student only in an emergency.
-A courtesy telephone is available at the front counter for student use.
+A courtesy telephone is available in the office for student use.

-Weight Room - Students are permitted to use the Weight Room only under teacher supervision.
-Students misusing the weight room will be denied Weight Room privileges.
+Weight Room - Students are permitted to use the weight room only under teacher supervision.
+Students misusing the weight room will be denied weight room privileges.